-Contact Information for Questions or Concerns: Phone: 123-456-7890 Email: fake-email@example.com
+Contact Us with Questions or Concerns: 123-456-7890 fake-email@example.com

 OMS Telephone Guidelines, Script, and Sample Call Record

 General Guidelines for Conducting a Phone Interview

 Note: "Surveyor" refers to the staff member, intern, or volunteer conducting the survey for the center.
 "Respondent" refers to the caregiver for OMS Caregiver Surveys or the MDT Member for the Multidisciplinary Team Survey.